Wyss Institute for Biologically Inspired Engineering

-Hello, welcome to DISRUPTIVE the podcast from Harvard’s Wyss Institute of Biologically Inspired Engineering.
-I’m your host, Terrence McNally.
+[00:04] Hello, I’m Terrence McNally and you’re listening to DISRUPTIVE the podcast from Harvard’s Wyss Institute for Biologically Inspired Engineering.

-Our bodies — and all living systems — accomplish tasks far more sophisticated and dynamic than anything yet designed by humans.
+Our bodies — and all living systems — accomplish tasks far more sophisticated and dynamic than any entity yet designed by humans.
 By emulating nature’s principles for self-organizing and self-regulating, Wyss researchers develop innovative engineering solutions for healthcare, energy, architecture, robotics, and manufacturing.

 They focus on technology development and its translation into products and therapies that will have an impact on the world in which we live.
-At the Wyss, folks are not interested in making incremental improvements to existing materials and devices, but in shifting paradigms.
-In this episode of DISRUPTIVE, we will explore: BIOINSPIRED ROBOTICS.
+So the Wyss is not interested in making incremental improvements to existing materials and devices, but in shifting paradigms.
+In this episode of DISRUPTIVE, we will focus on: CONFRONTING SEPSIS